gabrielanyosa1/native-whisper-transcription/README.md

 **Prerequisites:**

-* Node.js (LTS recommended)
 * npm or Yarn
 * Expo CLI (`npm install -g expo-cli`)
 * Xcode and Command Line Tools
-* CocoaPods (`sudo gem install cocoapods`)
 * A physical iOS device (simulator support for native modules might vary, Metal requires a device).

 **Installation:**

-1. Clone the repository (if applicable).
+1. Clone the repository.
 2. Navigate to the project directory: `cd native-whisper-transcription`
 3. Install dependencies: `npm install` or `yarn install`
-4. Install Cocoapods dependencies: `cd ios && pod install && cd ..`

 **Running the Development Build:**

 1. Connect your physical iOS device via USB.
-2. Build and launch the app on your device:
+2. Prebuild the ios project:
     ```bash
+    npx expo prebuild --platform ios
+    ```
+    NOTE: Once built, you must navigate to `ios` directory and open the `*.xcworkspace` Xcode project.
+Once there, add `AVFoundationAudio.m` and `AVFoundationAudio.swift` (recommended to copy directly from github as these will be replaced every rebuild due to expo platform management) as new files into the current project through the GUI.
+Ensure they target the current project, and enable extended virtual addressing in the `Signing and Capabilities` tab.
+Add the following lines into the generated `*-Bridging-Header.h` found inside the ios/native-whisper-transcription directory:
+    ```cpp
+    #import <React/RCTBridgeModule.h>
+    #import <React/RCTEventEmitter.h>
+    ```
+3. Build and launch the app on your device:
+    ```bash
     npx expo run:ios --device
     ```
-3. The Expo Go app is **not** used; this command builds the native code (including the custom module) into a standalone development app (`.ipa`) installed on your device.
+4. The Expo Go app is **not** used; this command builds the native code (including the custom module) into a standalone development app (`.ipa`) installed on your device.
-4. The Metro bundler will start in the terminal.
+5. The Metro bundler will start in the terminal.
 Keep it running.
 Logs from both JavaScript and the native module (via the event bridge) will appear here.

 **Model Downloads:**